-In Magical Girl Spec-Ops Askuka episode 12, "If This Battle Never Ends," Asuka Ootorii and Kurumi Mugen struggle to complete their after action reports while Sacchuu floats nearby eating junk food.
-Even though they know their reports are important, Sacchuu's attitude is still annoying.
-Later, Kurumi works out her frustration on Chisato Yonamine, who needs to be tortured to confirm Kurumi's impression that Chisato knows nothing of value.
-Rau Peipei, the final surviving Magical Girl of the Legendary 5, finally makes an appearance, and she's not exactly following in Asuka's footsteps -- and it doesn't seem to by her own choice.
-Finally, Asuka and Kurumi take Sayako Hata and Nozomi Makino to the "Maid Cafe," where they meet two new surprise staffers -- and help Asuka clarify her vision for the future.
+In Magical Girl Spec-Ops Askuka episode 12, “If This Battle Never Ends,” Asuka Ootorii and Kurumi Mugen struggle to complete their after action reports while Sacchuu floats nearby eating junk food.
+Even though they know their reports are important, Sacchuu’s attitude is still annoying.
+Later, Kurumi works out her frustration on Chisato Yonamine, because torture would confirm Kurumi’s impression that Chisato knows nothing of value.
+Rau Peipei, the final surviving Magical Girl of the Legendary 5, finally makes an appearance, and she’s not exactly following in Asuka’s footsteps — and it doesn’t seem to be by her own choice.
+Finally, Asuka and Kurumi take Sayako Hata and Nozomi Makino to the “Maid Cafe,” where they meet two new surprise staffers — and help Asuka clarify her vision for the future.

 Note: Please be aware that this episode contains graphic scenes of torture.
 While it’s not as bad as episode 4, some readers may find it disturbing.
 If this sort of thing troubles you, best avoid this episode.

 Note: This post may include spoilers, so be cautious.

 3 Favorite Moments in Magical Girl Spec-Ops Asuka Episode 12

 It was surprisingly difficult to get a “tasteful” screen capture of this situation!
 Capture from the Crunchyroll stream.

 I don’t know how to start describing why this is one of my favorite moments.
 I mean, I’m not into this sort of thing, if you catch my drift.
 It’s just that this moment is so perfectly a capsule summary of this show.